anord-wang/LLM4REC/README.md

 ```bash
 python finetuning.py --dataset 'dataset_name' --lambda_V 1
 ```
-Or
+OR
 ```bash
 accelerate launch finetuning.py --dataset 'dataset_name' --lambda_V 1
 ```

-Be careful!!!
-You may need to change the path based on your own.
+**Be careful!!!** You may need to change the path based on your own.